EtheaDev/IconFontsImageList/README.md

 - Added a Video tutorial in Wiki section

 12 April 2020: official 1.6 version (VCL)
-- Added a custom CharMap form (VCL only) to show and collect icons more easily: [look here for more informations](https://github.com/EtheaDev/IconFontsImageList/wiki/CharMap).
+- Added a custom CharMap form (VCL only) to show and collect icons more easily: [look here...](https://github.com/EtheaDev/IconFontsImageList/wiki/CharMap).

 27 March 2020: official 1.5 version (VCL) and first 1.0 version (FMX)
 - Added support for Icon Fonts that contains surrogate pair characters (VCL & FMX)!

-Now you can use all the icons present in any "font collection" that containts those special characters: [look here for more informations](https://github.com/EtheaDev/IconFontsImageList/wiki/Icon-Fonts-with-surrogate-pair).
+Now you can use all the icons present in any "font collection" that containts those special characters: [look here...](https://github.com/EtheaDev/IconFontsImageList/wiki/Icon-Fonts-with-surrogate-pair).

 24 March 2020: official 1.4 version (VCL) and first Beta version (FMX)
 - Improved performances into IDE (VCL)